osxmidi/LinVst/README.md

 Reaper and Ardour seem to work with the Waveshell dll and the individual unpacked dll's.

-Waves Central currently needs Wine Staging and also needs robocopy.exe to be installed (Windows Server 2003 Resource Kit Tools) and robocopy also needs a mfc42u.dll 32 bit override to be placed in /windows/syswow64 and added to the winecfg Libraries tab.
+Waves Central currently needs Wine Staging and also needs robocopy.exe to be installed (Windows Server 2003 Resource Kit Tools) and robocopy also needs a mfc42u.dll 32 bit override and a mfc42.dll 32 bit override to be placed in /windows/syswow64 and added to the winecfg Libraries tab.

 Waves Central also needs some simple registry additions